Visiting Scholars Application

 - Assessment of your character, abilities, strengths and weaknesses, and your English language communication skills

 - Visiting Scholar program’s relevance for your future and career goals

 - Nature of writer’s relationship with you

-- Research guidance and support -- We are always glad to do what we can to make a Visiting Scholar’s stay with us as productive, enjoyable and worthwhile as possible.
+- Research guidance and support -- We are always glad to do what we can to make a Visiting Scholar’s stay with us as productive, enjoyable, and worthwhile as possible.
 That said, research is self-directed and there is no formal program for guidance or supervision -- our staff resources and other commitments make that impossible.
 Having said that, either Dr. Hoffman or Dr. McNulty can be available (usually by appointment) to offer advice or suggestions on specific issues or areas of difficulty.
-CBE has a full-time staff of four people, with assistance from several undergraduate students and a graduate assistance.
+CBE has a full-time staff of four people, with assistance from several undergraduate students.
 It is not possible to allocate a dedicated research assistant but limited assistance with certain tasks or small projects may be available.

 We would enjoy having you here as a Visiting Scholar.
-If you’d like to pursue your application, please email your research proposal, résumé, and letters of recommendation to Mary Chiasson or mail them to:
+If you would like to pursue your application, please email your research proposal and résumé to Mary Chiasson or mail them to:

 Center for Business Ethics

 175 Forest Street